Mind-Crafting/mind-crafting-FE/README.md

 Front end application for our 'Mindcraft' project.

-Links to prismarine-viewer to view ingame bots controled via slack channel
+Links to prismarine-viewer to view ingame bots controled via slack channel.